End-of-Life Conversations: Tips from the Experts

-We all have a tendency to avoid conversations about death or dying, but it’s essential to know what your older adult’s end-of-life wishes are.
+We all have a tendency to avoid conversations about death or dying, but it’s necessary to know what an aging adult’s end-of-life wishes are.

 That’s especially true if they have Alzheimer’s disease or dementia and most likely won’t be able to communicate their wishes during the later stages of the disease.

-Talking about end of life is important because it helps you understand how your older adult would choose to live during their last months, weeks, and days.
+Talking about end-of-life care is essential because it helps you understand how your older adult would choose to live in their last months, weeks, and days.

 Too many people are dying in ways they wouldn’t choose and too many family members feel guilty because they’re unsure about their older adult’s wishes.